Mala Nedelja

 Mala Nedelja ([ˈmaːla ˈnɛːdɛlja]; in older sources also Mala Nedela, Kleinsonntag) is a small settlement in the eastern part of the Slovene Hills (Slovenske gorice) in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Mura Statistical Region.

 History

 Mala Nedelja was formerly part of Bučkovci.
 It was made a separate settlement in 1991.

 Church

 The local parish church is dedicated to the Holy Trinity and belongs to the Roman Catholic Diocese of Murska Sobota.
 It was first mentioned in written documents dating to 1441.
 The belfry was added in 1521 and in the mid-16th century a second nave was built.

 Notable people

 Notable people that were born or lived in Mala Nedelja include: